The Growth and Distortion Theorems for Slice Monogenic Functions: Introduction

-A similar result also holds in the setting of quaternions.
-As an application, we can prove a covering theorem, that is the so-called Koebe type one-quarter theorem (see Theorem \ref{th:Koebe-theorem} below), with the help of the open mapping theorem, which holds only for slice regular functions defined on symmetric slice domains in $\mathbb H$ with values in $\mathbb H$ rather than slice monogenic functions defined on symmetric slice domains in paravector space $\mathbb R^{n+1}$ with values in Clifford algebra $\mathbb R_n$.
+A result analogous to Theorem \ref{main-thm-Clifford} also holds in the setting of quaternions (see Theorem \ref{th:DG-theorem153} below).
+As an application, we can prove a covering theorem, that is the so-called Koebe type one-quarter theorem (see Theorem \ref{th:Koebe-theorem} below, a generalization of \cite[Theorem 3.11 (1)]{GGCO}), with the help of the open mapping theorem, which is by now known to hold only for slice regular functions defined on symmetric slice domains in $\mathbb H$ with values in $\mathbb H$ rather than slice monogenic functions defined on symmetric slice domains in paravector space $\mathbb R^{n+1}$ with values in Clifford algebra $\mathbb R_n$.

-The outline of this paper is as follows.
-In Section $2$, we set up basic notations and give some preliminary results.
-In Section $3$, we establish the growth and distortion theorems for slice monogenic functions in the setting of Clifford algebras.
-Section $4$ is devoted to the analogous results and the Koebe type one-quarter theorem for slice regular functions in the quaternionic setting.
-Finally, Section 5 comes a concluding remark and an open question.
+We now describe in more detail the structure of the paper.
+In Section \ref{Preliminaries}, we set up basic notation and give some preliminary results.
+In Section \ref{GDTs for slice monogenicity}, we first prove in Proposition \ref{eq:C-version} a general formula to express the squared norm of a slice monogenic function defined on a symmetric slice domain in the paravector space $\mathbb R^{n+1}$, in terms of the values of the function at two conjugate points on some fixed slice of the domain.
+We then provide in Lemma \ref{eq:norm} for slice monogenic functions that preserve one slice the aforementioned convex combination identity, which is the key ingredient of proving Theorem \ref{main-thm-Clifford}.
+Section \ref{GDTs for slice regularity} is devoted to the detailed proofs of the analogous results and the Koebe type one-quarter theorem (Theorem \ref{th:Koebe-theorem}) for slice regular functions in the quaternionic setting.
+Thanks to the speciality of quaternions, we can also provide in Corollary \ref{eq:modulus relation151} a sufficient and necessary condition under which the aforementioned convex combination identity holds identically.
+Finally, Section \ref{Concluding remarks} comes a concluding remark and an open question connected with the subject of the present paper.